nevenjovanovic/test-latin-lemmatizers/cltk/cltk-default-first-test.md

 # Unclear lemma format

-A number of lemmata ends with an index number (accido1, adeo1, assiduus2...).
-Because it is not clearly documented which words / meanings are signified by these indices, they are not very useful: does "adeo" signify "so", or "to approach"?
+A number of lemmata ends with an index number (accido1, adeo1, assiduus2, etc).
+Because it is not clearly documented which words / meanings are signified by these indices, they are not very useful: does "adeo1" signify "so", or "to approach"?
 Where can I check?

-In general, the *source* of lemmata should somehow be provided.
+In general, the *source* of lemmata should somehow be given, documented, or cited, to enhance scholarly reliability of the tool.
 See below.

 # Inconsistent lemma format